IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_legal_forms.rst

 Legal forms
 =======================

-Legal forms can be part of a legal solution.
+Legal forms can be part of a legal step.
 Legal forms should be the **specific** form, not to a form generator packet.

 Relationship to Easy Forms
 ============================

 Easy forms are our guided interviews that generate one or more court forms.
 An Easy form may be referenced as the form prep program that generates the specific legal form.

 For example, our Order of Protection Easy Form generates: